 This creamy lentil and carrot soup is quick, easy and perfect for batch cooking.
 It comes together in less than 30 minutes and is great as a filling meal as it contains both vegetables and protein (another quick meal that's high in protein and veggies is my Chickpea Spinach Curry).

 Stress less.
 Cook fast.
 Eat well.

-No time to make dinner?
-In my 20 Minute Vegan Dinners ebook you'll find 10 healthy, tasty meals that take just 20 mins to throw together.
+No time to cook?
+In my 20 Minute Vegan Dinners ebook you'll find 10 satisfying meals that take just 20 minutes to make.
 Never be hungry again!

 Why you'll love this recipe

 It's fast - Comes together in just over 25 minutes and is simple to cook: vegetables and lentils are sautéed then simmered in broth.

 Uses minimal ingredients - Just 10 ingredients plus salt, pepper and oil will give you a healthy, well rounded soup.